of the 13th International Animated Short & Feature Film Competition ANIMATOR \ 2020 in Poznań

 3. The Entrant grants a non-exclusive, royalty-free, time and territory unlimited license to the Organizer to use promotional materials (film description, film stills, biographical notes about the creators, etc.) delivered for Festival publications (printed material, Festival website, social media, press releases, etc.) and for the Festival promotion in media.
 The Organizer reserves the right to use the promotional material both during and after the Festival, whereas the Entrant represents that he/she holds all rights to these promotional materials.
 In the event any party makes claims against the Organizer related to the said promotional materials, the Entrant is required to indemnify the Organizer from any liability in this regard.

-4. The Entrant grants a non-exclusive, royalty-free, time and territory unlimited license to the Organizer to use parts of the film freely selected by the Organizer (trailers or max.
-2-minute long film parts/20% of the film duration) in all promotional activities related to the Festival, i.e. printed material, Festival website, social media, press releases, Internet, media (radio, television, cinema, etc.).
+4. The Entrant grants a non-exclusive, royalty-free, time and territory unlimited license to the Organizer to use excerpts from the film freely selected by the Organizer (trailers or max.
+30 sec. excerpt) in all promotional activities related to the Festival, i.e. printed material, Festival website, social media, press releases, Internet, media (radio, television, cinema, etc.).

 6. Additional screenings and TV presentations of awarded films will be held under separate agreements.